 - Health-contingent: reward depends on meeting a health outcome (for example, improving an insomnia score or hitting a sleep duration target).
 This comes with additional requirements, including reasonable alternatives and nondiscrimination safeguards.

-Practical takeaway: reward preventive actions (completion and adherence), and use symptom change for evaluating program effectiveness-not for determining who “earns” the benefit.
+Practical takeaway: reward preventive actions (completion and adherence), and use symptom change to evaluate program effectiveness—not to determine who “earns” the benefit.

 What “proof” should look like (without creeping employees out)

 Employers don’t need to monitor sleep to evaluate whether a sleep meditation strategy is working.
-In fact, heavy-handed tracking is a fast way to kill trust and participation.
+Heavy-handed tracking is a fast way to kill trust and participation.

 Instead, look for benefits-grade evidence in aggregate: